plone/training/mastering_plone/dexterity_2.rst

 A browserlayer is another such marker interface.
 Browserlayers allow us to easily enable and disable views and other site functionality based on installed add-ons and themes.

-Since we want the features we write only to be available when :py:mod:`ploneconf.site` actually is installed we can bind them to a browserlayer.
+Since we want the features we write only to be available when :mod:`ploneconf.site` actually is installed we can bind them to a browserlayer.

-Our package already has a browserlayer (added by :py:mod:`bobtemplates.plone`).
+Our package already has a browserlayer (added by :mod:`bobtemplates.plone`).
 See :file:`interfaces.py`:

 ..  code-block:: python
     :linenos: